CUBRID/cubrid-manual/en/admin/admin_utils.rst

 .. option:: -i, --input-class-file=FILE

     You can specify an input file name that contains the table name with this option.
 Write one table name in a single line; invalid table name is ignored.
 Note that you cannot specify the list of the table names after a database name in case of you use this option.
+If you use this option on client/server mode, It is skipped freeing objects such as catalog, delete files and tracker etc.

 .. option:: -p, --pages-commited-once=NUMBER